 The Cherry Blossom Festival celebrates spring and the friendship between the people of the United States and Japan.
 Cherry blossom trees bloom abundantly and beautifully.

 Despite the ongoing festival, I found DC to be a bit boring.
 Sure, the buildings were impressive looking, but I think the place lacked life, vibrancy and color.
-Activities were confined in one section of the city were the celebrations were ongoing.
+Activities were confined in one section of the city where the celebrations were ongoing.
 Does this mean that on ordinary weekends DC is a ghost town?
 But it was nice though to see those iconic buildings, monuments and markers that have historical significance to the whole US.
-Seeing the white House and Capitol was a real thrill.
+Seeing the White House and Capitol was a real thrill.

 I was disappointed that some of the sites would strictly close at 5pm.
 We were at one of the parks, and at promptly 5pm, a guard asked us to leave as they’re already closing.